NativeScript/docs-v8/development-workflow.md

 You must have at least one AVD (Android Virtual Device) configured on your development machine for this command to run your app up on an Android emulator.
 Or a connected Android device with debugging enabled.

+Check the `devDependencies` of your `package.json` file. `@nativescript/android` must be installed to avoid the "[Unable to apply changes on device: emulator-5554.
+Error is: Invalid Version: null.](https://github.com/NativeScript/nativescript-cli/issues/4451)" error.
 :::

 ```cli